How Are Liquidity Pools Taxed?

 Liquidity pool tax implications

-Additionally, any rewards earned from liquidity pools—whether from trading fees or interest—are generally considered income.
+Additionally, any rewards earned from liquidity pools (whether from trading fees or interest) are generally considered income.
 Tracking each transaction and associated gain or loss is crucial to accurate reporting.
 Tools like ours at TokenTax can help you manage these complexities and keep clear records of all taxable events related to liquidity pools.

-Looking to calculate your crypto taxes?
-Try our free crypto tax calculator.
+Looking to quickly calculate your crypto taxes on a trade?
+Bookmark and use our free crypto tax calculator.

 Liquidity pool tokens (LP tokens) taxes